yazi-rs/yazi-rs.github.io/docs/plugins/types.md

 Properties:

-- `code`: The raw error code if any, otherwise `nil`, which is a integer.
+- `code`: The raw error code if any, otherwise `nil`, which is an integer.

 Meta methods: